Farama-Foundation/HighwayEnv/README.md

 ![\beta=\tan^{-1}(1/2\tan\delta)](https://render.githubusercontent.com/render/math?math=\beta=\tan^{-1}(\frac{1}{2}\tan\delta))

-Where *(x, y)* is the vehicle position, *v* its forward velocity and *psi* its heading.
+Where *(x, y)* is the vehicle position, *v* its forward speed and *psi* its heading.
 *a* is the acceleration command, *β* is the slip angle at the center of gravity, and δ is the front wheel angle used as a steering command.

 ### Control

-The `ControlledVehicle` class implements a low-level controller on top of a `Vehicle`, allowing to track a given target velocity and follow a target lane.
+The `ControlledVehicle` class implements a low-level controller on top of a `Vehicle`, allowing to track a given target speed and follow a target lane.

 ### Behaviours